RahulRachhoya/Credit-Card-Fraud-Detection/README.md

 6. Results:
 -----------
-The best-performing model achieved an F1-score of [insert score] on the test set, with [insert additional metrics].
+The best-performing model achieved an score of [test score] on the test set, with [accuracy metrics].

 7. Conclusion:
 --------------